- Guidelines for Businesses

 - Business account information: Your password, your company name and domain, and certain other information you choose to add to your business profile, such as details about the type of services your company offers.

-- Usage and profiling information: Your Trustpilot search history, how you've interacted with our platform, including time you spend on our site, features or functions you’ve accessed, and links you’ve clicked.
+- Usage and profiling information: Your Trustpilot search history, how you've interacted with our platform, or emails we send to you, including time you spend on our site, features or functions you’ve accessed, marketing emails you’ve opened and links you’ve clicked.

 - Information about reviews and ratings, including: